-Today I went for a 9 mile run from my house (instead of on the bike path).
+Today I went for a 9 mile run from my house (instead of on the bike path) and ended up running into the snow that I thought had passed.
 I plotted a route out on runningmap.com last night.
 It is much harder to figure out a 9 mile loop than an out-and-back route, but I figured one out that only required me to get through one busy intersection.

 I had more new running gear to try out: a new Polartech jacket from L.L.
 Bean that my sister-in-law gave me and new running pants I got on sale from Land’s End.
 I wore a short-sleeved tech shirt under the jacket and added my Nike iPod hat and medium weight gloves.
 And my Garmin, of course.